-There are two approaches available to manage what privileges a Crowd user has when they login to Nexus.
+There are two approaches available to manage what privileges a Crowd user has when they login to Nexus Repository Manager.

-When mapping a Crowd group to a Nexus role, you are specifying the permissions ( via roles ) that users within the Crowd group will have after they authenticate to Nexus.
+When mapping a Crowd group to a Nexus Repository Manager role, you are specifying the permissions ( via roles ) that users within the Crowd group will have after they authenticate.

 After choosing the Crowd realm, the Role drop-down should list all the Crowd groups the nexus crowd application has access to.
 Select the group to would like to map in the Role field and click Create Mapping.

-If you have two or more groups in Crowd accessible to the nexus application with the same name but in different directories, Nexus will only list the first one that Crowd finds.
+If you have two or more groups in Crowd accessible to the nexus application with the same name but in different directories, the repository manager will only list the first one that Crowd finds.
 Therefore, Crowd administrators should avoid identically named groups in Crowd directories.

-Before saving the group-to-role mapping is allowed, you must add at least one Nexus role to the mapped group.
-After you have added the Nexus roles using the Add button, click the Save button.
+Before saving the group-to-role mapping, you must add at least one Nexus Repository Manager role to the mapped group.
+After you have added the roles using the Add button, click the Save button.

-Saved mappings will appear in the list of Nexus Roles with a mapping value of Crowd, as shown in Figure 9.10, “Mapped External Crowd dev Group to Nexus Developers Role”.
+Saved mappings will appear in the list of roles with a mapping value of Crowd, as shown in Figure 9.10, “Mapped External Crowd dev Group to Nexus Developers Role”.

-To add an External User Role Mapping, open the Users panel in Nexus by clicking Users in the Security section of the Nexus sidebar menu.
+To add an External User Role Mapping, open the Users panel in the repository manager by clicking Users in the Security section of the sidebar menu.

 Click on the Add… button and select External User Role Mapping from the drop-down as shown in Figure 9.12, “Adding an External User Role Mapping”.